patrickkusebauch/deptrac-src/README.md

 Deptrac can be used in a CI pipeline to make sure a pull request does not violate any of the architectural rules you defined.
-With the optional Graphviz formatter you can visualize your layers, rules and violations.
+With the optional Graphviz or Mermaidjs formatter you can visualize your layers, rules and violations.

 ## Documentation